 Another system not usually considered as a tipping point but listed alongside by AR6 is the ‘Global Monsoon’.
 This describes the switching of circulation and wet/dry patterns in certain regions (Central America, Central South America, southern Africa, African Sahel, South Asia, and northern Australia) in response to the seasonal cycle.
 It’s expected that warming will lead to global monsoon regions getting bigger and wetter (although monsoon circulation itself weakens) while drier regions elsewhere get even drier.
 It’s also likely that this has already started within the last 40 years, but with a lot of noise confusing this signal.
 An abrupt or irreversible shift is not expected unless forced by AMOC collapse, which palaeorecords and models suggest would lead to drying in the African Sahel region, Central America, the northern Amazon, and Europe (see maps above).

 The multiyear global shifts in weather driven by ‘El Niño’ and ‘La Niña’ (more fully the El Niño–Southern Oscillation, or ENSO) are expected to remain a strong feature of the Earth’s climate and become more intense with warming.
-In particular, increased rainfall variability and an eastward shift over the North Pacific and North America are considered very likely in AR6.
+In particular, increased rainfall variability and an eastward shift of ENSO over the North Pacific and North America are considered very likely in AR6.
 However, no tipping behaviour or irreversibility is expected, in contrast to earlier worries that ENSO could tip to a ‘permanent El Niño’ state.
 Instead, a gradual intensification is expected with further warming, especially beyond 3°C of warming.

 The latest IPCC report shows how far climate science has advanced in the previous ~8 years.
-The impact of carbon cycle feedbacks on the carbon budget and the decline of natural carbon sinks in response to warming is now much clearer, and the possibility of tipping points is discussed more directly.
+The impact of carbon cycle feedbacks on the carbon budget and the future decline of natural carbon sinks in response to warming is now much clearer, and the possibility of tipping points and their implications for adaptation and mitigation is discussed in more depth.
 There are still some pretty big gaps in our knowledge on climate feedbacks and tipping points though, with AR6 holding off on giving estimates for likely global warming thresholds and impacts for many of the proposed tipping elements.
 And while the Earth system models used by the IPCC have improved since the last big reports they still struggle to include some key processes, making for example projections on future ice sheet loss or permafrost thaw more uncertain.
 Palaeoclimate evidence helps fill this gap though, indicating that tipping points were likely crossed during past episodes of climate change and could well be crossed again now.
 Even with these uncertainties it’s clear that further global warming only increases the risk of reaching tipping points and weakening natural carbon sinks, in particular beyond 2°C, making the case for keeping to the Paris Agreement target of 1.5°C even stronger.

-This post was written by Dr. David A. McKay, a Climate-Biosphere Scientist working as a Freelance Research Consultant and Science Communicator at Georesilience Analytics.
+This post was written by Dr. David A. McKay, a Climate-Biosphere Scientist working as a Research Consultant and Science Communicator at Georesilience Analytics.
 He’s currently working with Future Earth on the Earth Commission project, providing Earth system analysis and modelling support on setting safe and just limits for nutrients (focusing on ocean impacts) and for the climate (focusing on climate tipping points).
-This post and site are not externally funded, and the post was proofread and edited by Dr. Rachael Avery.
+This post and site are not externally funded, and the original post was proofread and edited by Dr. Rachael Avery.

 Featured Image: IPCC WG1 front page artwork – Changing by Alisa Singer (“As we witness our planet transforming around us we watch, listen, measure … respond.”) www.environmentalgraphiti.org – 2021.